“Follow me young man,

 It has had much upheaval in its time, including King Louis XIV destroying the fortified wall in 1706 during the War of the Spanish succession.
 It was not until 1860 that Eze was designated a part of France by a unanimous vote by the people of Eze.

 The medieval village and its castle are magnificent, but the view of the Mediterranean sea has made it renowned.
 No matter how prepared you are for the views, they are even more breathtaking than you imagined.
 It is a top destination in an area already reputed for its beauty.
-What made it extra special is the simplicity and genuineness of the town.
+What made it extra special was the simplicity and genuineness of the town.
 Being so close to Monaco, it was lovely to see the efforts made to keep its charm, narrow streets, and buildings preserved.
 The village allows only pedestrians with no car traffic.
 It can make an arduous walk up a bit challenging but so worth it.
 I was in a boot after an Achilles tear, so it was not ideal.

 Time to Wander Eze